mirandarae/Bio-Design-Challenge/README.md

 Welcome, everyone!
 My name is Miranda Chun, I am in my third year as a photography and liberal arts student at UNM, and I'll be honest - I am completely new to all things Bio Design.
 But regardless, I'm fascinated!
 My interests in this early phase of the semester are geared  especially towards research and explorations within the realm of materials.
 As an art student, I am intrigued with the notion of producing hands-on work which innovates sustainably and self-sufficiently.
 My ultimate objective in this regard is to discover uses for materials in both creation and daily life which lessen the burden of humanity on our world and do so elegantly.
 I am particularly excited to delve into the use of biological materials - to create work which is alive, from life itself.

+# 3D Print

+Recently added in this repository is a collection of screenshots taken of a simple 3D print I devised for this class.
+The resultant model is designed to attach to the back of a cell phone and hold earbuds securely in place for easy access and use.
+It measures 2.5"x3".

 # Current Work & Perspective